jundalisay/sp/content/en/research/mohammad/quran/sura-007a.md

 It is not for you to act arrogantly in it.
 Get out!
 You are one of the lowly!
 {{< /l >}}

-{{< r a="Enlil Faction" >}}
+{{< r a="Enlil Followers" >}}
 Give me a break until the Day they are resurrected.
 Because you have lured me, I will waylay them on Your straight path.

 Then I will come at them from before them, and from behind them, and from their right, and from their left.
 You will not find most of them appreciative.
 {{< /r >}}

 {{< l a="Enki" >}}